blocknetdx/documentation/docs/blockchain/explorers.md

-title:
+title: Blocknet Blockchain Explorers
 description:
+Blocknet blockchain explorers, sometimes referred to as block explorers, are used to search and navigate the entire Blocknet blockchain.

 # Explorers

 ---

 ## Introduction
-A blockchain explorer, sometimes referred to as a block explorer, is used to search and navigate the entire blockchain.
+A Blocknet blockchain explorer, sometimes referred to as a block explorer, is used to search and navigate the entire Blocknet blockchain.
 All public information on the blockchain will be accessible through the explorer including:

 * All blocks
 * All transactions within blocks